 *All names and identifying information have been changed to protect the identity of the survivors.

-Indicators of trafficking for sex exploitation:
+Indicators of trafficking for labour exploitation during 1st employment:

-- Deceptive recruitment – Yasmin was deceived by nature of the work.
+- Deceptive recruitment – Yasmin was deceived by nature of the work

 - Abuse of vulnerability – dependency on exploiters due to economic and family situations.